Vijay-Kumavat/Twitter.Tweepy.Bot/README.md

     5. Program the bot
     6. Test the bot

-Note : First a full you create the app in twitter developer app https://developer.twitter.com/
+Note : First a full you create the app in twitter developer app https://developer.twitter.com/.
 Then after you follow the below instruction.

- *# Installation*
+ *Installation :*

     $ mkdir tweepy-bots
     $ cd tweepy-bots